York College head coach Brandon Childs is coming off of his seventh season at the helm of the Green and White.

 In 2014, the Spartans advanced to the round of 16 in their first year in the tournament.
 For his efforts in 2014, Childs was named CAC Coach of the year and was one of five finalists for the USILA National Coach of The Year.

-The Spartans are 83-33 in Childs' six seasons at the helm of the program and his career record now sits at 111-52.
-Childs is now the winningest coach in York men's lacrosse history and is one of the fastest to reach the 100 career win milestone.
+The Spartans are 102-36 in Childs' seven seasons at the helm of the program and his career record now sits at 130-55.
+Childs is now the winningest coach in York men's lacrosse history and is one of the fastest coaches to reach the 100 career win milestone.

-While at York, Coach Childs has coached 17 USILA All-Americans, six USILA Scholar All-Americans, five North/South All-stars, one national position player of the year, one Lacrosse Magazine National Rookie of the Year, three CAC Rookie of the Year award winners, one CAC Player of the Year, one CAC Scholar Athlete of The Year and 32 All-CAC selections.
+While at York, Coach Childs has coached 24 USILA All-Americans, 10 USILA Scholar All-Americans, eight North/South All-stars, one USILA National Position Player of the Year (Conrad Ordakowski in 2017), one Lacrosse Magazine National Rookie of the Year, 3 CAC Rookie of the Year award winners, one CAC Player of the Year, one CAC Scholar Athlete of The Year and 41 All-CAC selections.

 Coach Childs with his sons Will and Abel.